Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas has combined with its opponents to score more than 62 points only two times this season.
+- Texas and its opponents have scored at least 62 points just twice this season.

 - Kansas' games have gone over 62 points in three of eight chances this season.